 Put the chopped tomatoes into the hopper of the food mill and when it is nearly full, start turning the handle.
 The skin and some seeds are kept above while perfectly smooth sauce drips below.
 I have mine set atop the pot in which I will cook the sauce, so I don’t dirty another bowl, but the rubberized “legs” will grip onto a wide variety of bowls.

-This technique can be applied to any tomato recipe as long as it isn’t imperative that it be completely skin or seed free (I’m sure there’s a few bits of skin in my sauce).
+This technique can be applied to any tomato recipe as long as it isn’t imperative that it be completely skin or seed free (I’m sure there are a few bits of skin in my sauce).

 This step isn’t a lot faster, I wouldn’t say, but it dirties fewer bowls (a big concern in my tiny kitchen) and isn’t as sweaty.
 I know, I know, I could set up big burners and can outside but then I couldn’t keep my small children corralled.